 River classifications

 To be eligible for inclusion in the Minnesota Wild and Scenic rivers system, a river or segment of a river, and its adjacent lands must possess outstanding scenic, recreational, natural, historical, scientific, or similar values.
-The river or its segments shall be classified into one or more of the three classes of rivers: wild, scenic, and recreational.
+Under Minn.
+Rules 6105.0060 rivers or river segments shall be classified into one or more of the three classes of rivers: wild, scenic, and recreational.
 Each river shall be managed so as to preserve and protect the values which qualify it for designation and classification.

 Wild rivers are those that exist in a free-flowing state with excellent water quality and with adjacent lands that are essentially primitive.
 Wild rivers should not be paralleled by conspicuous and well-traveled roads or railroads.